Commissioner, Major League Soccer &

 Don Garber was named Commissioner of Major League Soccer, the premier professional soccer league in the United States and Canada, in 1999.
-During his tenure, MLS has expanded from 10 to 27 clubs, added 23 new owners and secured long-term broadcast agreements with ESPN, FOX and Univision and major broadcasters in Europe, Asia and South America.
-Garber has also led efforts to develop 20 soccer stadiums in the United States and Canada, and five more soccer venues will open in the next few years.
+During his tenure, MLS has expanded from 10 to 29 clubs, added dozens of new owners and recently secured a long-term partnership with Apple for the Apple TV app to serve as the exclusive destination to watch every single live MLS match.
+Garber has also led efforts to develop 26 soccer stadiums in the United States and Canada, and more soccer venues will open in the next few years.

 In 2002, Garber created Soccer United Marketing (SUM), an affiliate of MLS and one of the world’s leading commercial and media soccer companies.
 SUM represents a wide variety of soccer properties, including Concacaf, the United States Soccer Federation and the Mexican Soccer Federation.